Harsh Mander: Career

 Mander formerly worked in the Indian Administrative Services(IAS), serving in the predominantly tribal states of Madhya Pradesh and Chhattisgarh for almost two decades.
-After Gujarat Riot, Mander left the service in 2002, and started social activism.
+After the Gujarat Riots, he left the service in 2002, and started social activism.
 He is a founding member of the National Campaign for the People’s Right to Information.
 He was a Member of the Core Groups on Bonded Labour and Mental Hospitals of the statutory National Human Rights Commission of India; and also on various national official National Committees such as those for Social Protection and the Below Poverty Line (BPL) populations.